altibiz/ozds/docs/wiki/en/user/shared/measurement-locations.md

 ## Network Users Table

-This table shows all measurement locations the current user can oversee.
+This table shows all measurement locations the current user can see.

-The user can see the name of the location, network user and device on that measurement location.
-The current month consumption, last month consumption and last months invoice total for thous measurement locations.
+The user can see the name of the location, network user, and device at that measurement location.
+The table also displays the current month's consumption, last month's consumption, and last month's invoice total for those measurement locations.

-By pressing on the name of the location or network user, the user can inspect that entities details.
+By clicking on the name of the location or network user, the user can inspect the details of that entity.

 Clicking on a device redirects to a detailed overview of individual measurement locations.